temichus/scylladb/README.md

     ./scripts/run_test.sh -scylla-version='unstable/master:latest' <file>:<class>.<test>

+For more parameters please see [Common Optional Environment Variables and parameters](#common-optional-environment-variables-and-parameters) section

 Running Local
 ----------------------
 for running [ccm](https://github.com/scylladb/scylla-ccm) local we need to installed git, Java and pyenv with their dependencies